Vessel Sourcing Service

 Our Vessel Sourcing Scope

-Before searching the market, SVC Marine helps clarify the buyer’s actual requirement.
-This reduces wasted time and prevents unrealistic searches.
+Before searching the market, SVC Marine reviews the buyer’s real requirement.
+This reduces wasted time and prevents unrealistic searches based only on vessel size or price.

 • Vessel type and size requirement

-• DWT, TEU, CBM, cargo capacity or bollard pull target
+• DWT, TEU, CBM, GT, LOA, draft or bollard pull target

 • Age, class, flag and trading area requirement